EdoardoCostantini/mi-hd/notes/methods.md

 		* in PcAux the interaction variables missingness is done according to a transform then impute approach (as Von Hippel 2009 advised for)
-		* how are ordinal, non-ordinal, and dichotomous factors treated by PcAux? ordinal factors are casted to numeric variables and treated as any oder continuous variable if not specified otherwise with the ordVar argument; nominal factors are dummy coded and just left as such along with other potential dichotomous variables (see dummyVars and probNoms arguments in the createPcAux function)
+		* how are ordinal, non-ordinal, and dichotomous factors treated by PcAux? ordinal factors are casted to numeric variables and treated as any oder continuous variable if not specified otherwise with the ordVar argument?; nominal factors are dummy coded and just left as such along with other potential dichotomous variables (see dummyVars and probNoms arguments in the createPcAux function)
 		* in PcAux PCs are computed once, then used iteratively to predict the missing values in a MICE procedure